 Spencer's professional background includes experience as a camera assistant spanning more than twenty feature films – including SHAME, BLUE VALENTINE, ARBITRAGE and OUR IDIOT BROTHER – in addition to work in documentary, episodic television, commercials and web content.
 Spencer credits his philosophy and style of direction to years spent on set observing the process up close – particularly his work with directors Derek Cianfrance and Steve McQueen.

-In 2012, Spencer transitioned professionally into camera operating.
-His work illustrates a wide range of shooting styles: reality television shows for DISCOVERY, TLC, and NATIONAL GEOGRAPHIC, webisodes for 30 ROCK, and more recently on THE LEFTOVERS, THE GET DOWN and ORANGE IS THE NEW BLACK.
+In 2012, Spencer transitioned professionally into camera operating and is now a member of the Society of Camera Operators.
+His work illustrates a wide range of shooting styles: reality television shows for DISCOVERY, TLC, and NATIONAL GEOGRAPHIC, webisodes for 30 ROCK, and more recently on ORANGE IS THE NEW BLACK, CHICAGO PD, and EMPIRE.

 Spencer is currently writing a feature script adaptation of his short film GUN.
 Gillis, a Kansas native, previously studied at the University of Iowa where he earned a Bachelor of Arts in Cinema and Master of Arts in Film Studies.